 4. Thou Shalt Use Keyword Modifiers

 There are different options for matching keywords to the search terms of your potential customers.
 The broadest matching options will cause your keyword to match with synonyms and what Google’s algorithm deems to be related searches.
 This will expose your ads to the widest amount of traffic, but your ads might not be relevant to many of those web searchers.
 With the narrowest settings, your keyword will only be matched with exactly the same words.

 Using the Exact Match options can be beneficial because you then have the ability to serve up ad text which matches exactly what someone Googled for.
 This technique is recommended in Perry Marshall’s canonical AdWords guide, which I highly recommend.

 You can control these matching options by using keyword modifiers such as brackets and quotation marks.
 Honestly, the best way to explain this is with a visual, so check out the table below.

-If that chart still leaves you scratching your head, try watching this short video explanation.
+If that chart still leaves you scratching your head, check out this explanation from Google.

 5. Thou Shalt Add Negative Keywords